Commutamatic IV

 Do you hope… or expect… people to drive around in vehicles like this?

 Absolutely.
 Not!
 This is just some hacking around.
-The point is that a guy in his basement using hundred-year-old technology and decades-old spare parts can get between 40 and 80 mpg on anything from diesel to used cooking oil, grill propane to old motorboat gas.
+The point is that a guy in his basement using hundred-year-old technology and decades-old parts can get between 40 and 80 mpg on anything from diesel to used cooking oil, grill propane to old motorboat gas.
 This is America!
 We put men on the Moon 40 years ago!
 Shouldn’t we be way ahead of where we are?
 (Let alone flying cars.
 Don’t get me started!)

 Why “Microfurthur?”

 “Microcar” is a category of small vehicles, usually having engines of 250cc or smaller.
-This vehicle is (was?) an example of a Post-War Italian microcar.
+This vehicle is an example of a Post-War Italian microcar.

 “Microfurthur” is a nod to both.